See the University On Campus Housing Policy for additional information.

 Normal, IL 61790-2600

-The spirit of the On Campus Housing Policy is that students in their first two years out of high school are required to live in University residence halls.
-Most students who are classified as freshmen or sophomores are “traditional” in that they are within their first two years out of high school.
-However, there are a number of students classified as freshmen and sophomores who have been out of high school more than two years.
-Some have been serving in the military, some have been going to college part-time, some have been working, etc. and have not earned enough hours to be classified as juniors or above.
-The exemption request process is intended to provide an avenue for those students who are classified as freshmen and sophomore students but who fall under one or more of the categories listed below to identify themselves to University Housing Services if they want to live off-campus:
+The spirit of the On Campus Housing Policy is that students in their first two years out of high school are required to live in university residence halls.
+Most students who have recently graduated high school are best served in on-campus housing.
+However, we realize that some students may unique circumstances which may qualify for an exemption.
+The exemption request process is intended to provide an avenue for those students who have graduated high school less than two years prior but who fall under one or more of the categories listed below so they may identify themselves to University Housing Services if they want to live off-campus:

 The exemption process is also for students who have already been out of high school for one year who want to live in their fraternity or sorority house beginning in August of their second year at ISU.